 Professor Langer does not use the word mindfulness in the context of eastern meditation practice.
 Her work on the subject began with the study of mindlessness, or the sort of automatic, unheedful behavior which can cause so much difficulty in daily life.
 She explains how holding fixed views can make us blind to things right in front of us, and how we pay a high price for this.

-Let us examine mindlessness from her point of view.
-According to Dr. Langer, mindlessness sets in when we rely too rigidly on certain categories and distinctions created in our mind from the past experiences.
+Let us examine mindlessness.
+Mindlessness sets in when we rely rigidly on certain categories and distinctions created in our mind from the past experiences.
 The categories we make in our lives, slowly gather momentum and are very hard to overthrow.
 From these categories we build our own realities and then we become victims of them.

-Another factor according to Dr. Langer is Automatic Behavior.
-Psychologist believe the a vast number of actions that we think of as intelligent, such as reading and writing, can be done automatically and to act without any conscious volition.
+Another factor is Automatic Behavior.
+Psychologist believe the vast number of actions that we think of as intelligent, such as reading and writing, can be done automatically and to act without any conscious volition.

-According to Dr. Langer, "acting from a single perspective" is another factor.
-Dr. Langer explains that so often in our lives we act as though there were only one set of rules.
+Acting from a single perspective” is another factor.
+So often in our lives we act as though there were only one set of rules.
 For instance in cooking and following recipes, we tend to follow the rules with dutiful precisions.
 We add ingredients as though by official decree.
-If the recipe calls for a pinch of salt and four pinches fall in, we panic as though the bowl might now explodes.
+If the recipe calls for a pinch of salt and two pinches fall in, we panic as though the bowl might now explodes.
 Notice this is completely opposite of doing or cooking with passion (mindfully) where your passion dictates to be creative and experiment with different ingredients.

-Dr. Langer explains the deeper roots of mindlessness as repetition, premature cognitive commitment, belief in limited resources, the notion of linear time, education for outcome, and the powerful influence of context.
-If you like to know more about these roots, I strongly suggest all her books.
-Here is an example of powerful influence of context:
+The deeper roots of mindlessness are repetition, premature cognitive commitment, belief in limited resources, the notion of linear time, education for outcome, and the powerful influence of context.
+Here is an example of the powerful influence of context:

 What does a heightened attention brings?
 Mindfulness!

-According to Dr. Langer the key qualities of a mindful state of being are:
+The key qualities of a mindful state are: